Marjorie Main: Stage actress

-In the mid 1910s, Main appeared in several plays, which included touring in Cheating Cheaters with John Barrymore in 1916.
+In the mid-1910s, Main appeared in several plays, which included touring in Cheating Cheaters with John Barrymore in 1916.
 She also debuted in the Broadway theatre in Yes or No in 1918.
-In addition, Main returned to vaudeville to perform at the Palace Theater in a skit called The Family Ford with comedian W. C. Fields.
+In addition, Main returned to vaudeville to perform at the Palace Theater in a skit called "The Family Ford" with comedian W. C. Fields.
 Not all of the early plays in which she appeared were a success.
 A House Divided closed in 1923 after just one performance, but Main continued to find work on the Broadway stage.
 In 1927, she played Mae West's mother in The Wicked Age, and in 1928, played opposite Barbara Stanwyck in the long-running stage hit Burlesque.
 Main also appeared in several other Broadway productions: Salvation in 1928, Scarlet Sister Mary in 1930, Ebb Tide in 1931, Music in the Air in 1932, and Jackson White.

 One of Main's highest-profile stage performances was in 1935's Dead End as Mrs. Martin, the mother of gangster Baby Face Martin.
-She played the role in 460 performances before leaving the show in 1936 to play Lucy, a hotel-keeper/dude-ranch operator, in The Women.
+She played the role in 460 performances before leaving the show in 1936 to play Lucy, a hotelkeeper/dude-ranch operator, in The Women.
 Main recreated these two roles in film versions of the plays in 1937 and 1939, respectively.

 Film career

 One of Main's first feature-film appearances was as an extra in A House Divided (1931).
 She also appeared in Take A Chance (1933) and Crime Without Passion (1934), and recreated her stage role as a servant in the film version of Music in the Air (also 1934), but most of her performance was cut from the film.
 Main also made a few more films in Hollywood in the 1930s before returning to the stage in New York City.

-Samuel Goldwyn signed Main to reprise her stage role as the mother of a gangster for the film version of Dead End (1937).
-Humphrey Bogart was cast as her son.
+Samuel Goldwyn signed Main to reprise her stage role as a gangster's mother for the film version of Dead End (1937), in which Humphrey Bogart played her son.
 She transferred another strong stage performance to film as the dude-ranch operator in The Women (1939).

 Main portrayed a diverse set of characters in subsequent films for different studios.
-These included roles where she was cast as a mother, prison matron, a landlady, aunt, secretary, and a rental agent, among others.
+These included roles as a mother, prison matron, landlady, aunt, secretary, and rental agent, among others.